no. 822/2022

 A doctoral thesis shall be a complete work, variously in the form of scientific articles that form a whole, or in the form of a monograph.
 A doctoral thesis shall be in English, see article 4 in these regulations.
 In the case of a work based on scientific articles, a separate overview shall be written where the content of individual papers is summarised, and overall conclusions shall be presented and their content linked in an academic manner.
 The overview shall normally be about 10,000 to 15,000 words and based on at least three scientific papers.
 When a doctoral thesis is presented, two of the papers must have been accepted for publication by the editorial boards of recognised peer reviewed journals, and the third may be under consideration by editors.
 A doctoral student shall normally be the first author of the papers.
 The contribution of the doctoral student in the papers in question must always be clear.
 A doctoral thesis in monograph form shall normally be between 50,000 and 100,000 words.
 The Doctoral Council provides a description of procedure for the structure of a doctoral thesis.

-When a doctoral committee, under the supervision of the main supervisor and having consulted with the doctoral student, considers that a doctoral thesis is ready for defence, the committee submits a reasoned opinion on the form for that purpose to the Centre for Doctoral Studies.
+When a doctoral committee, under the supervision of the main supervisor and having consulted with the doctoral student, considers that a doctoral thesis is ready for defence, the committee submits a reasoned opinion […]1 to the Centre for Doctoral Studies.
 The opinion shall be signed by all members of the doctoral committee and by the doctoral student.
 When the thesis is submitted, a student’s record shall also be available, confirmed by the Centre for Doctoral Studies.
 The Centre submits this documentation to the Doctoral Council at least four months prior to the estimated date of the defence.
 The Doctoral Council assesses whether the documentation is considered adequate, pursuant to the regulations on doctoral studies, for the defence to take place.
 When positive conclusions from the doctoral committee and Doctoral Council are in place, the doctoral student submits the doctoral thesis electronically in its final form (PDF) to the Centre for Doctoral Studies.

 The doctoral thesis shall be defended in public.
 The Director of the Centre for Doctoral Studies organises the doctoral defence in consultation with the Doctoral Council, School and Faculty.
 On completion of oral defence, the chairperson of the Doctoral Council and the opponents decide whether to award a doctorate.
 A grade is not given for the doctoral defence and doctoral thesis.
 The Doctoral Council sets regulations of procedure for the execution and conclusion of a doctoral defence which are endorsed by the University Council.